2009 GMC Sierra 1500 Interior

 - "The gauges are easy to see and read.
 Sierra's Pure Pickup interior places radio and climate controls high on the dashboard, just out of easy reach.
 The available luxury interior mimics that of the Yukon large SUV, with controls mounted lower but within easy reach.
 The optional navigation system absorbs some audio controls but doesn't complicate their use.
 Denalis expand on the luxury interior, with upgraded trim and a more upscale feel." -- Consumer Guide

 For interior storage, the pure-pickup interior package has two large pockets on both door panels, and has two (upper and lower) deep glove boxes on the passenger side.
-The luxury inspired interior has a deep center console tucked between the front bucket seats, which can be locked for security concerns.
-The seat on the middle position of trucks with front bench seats also hides a storage compartment.
+The luxury inspired interior has a deep center console tucked between the front bucket seats, which can be locked.
+The seat on the middle position of trucks with front bench seats also includes a lower storage compartment.
 In extended cab models, the rear seat folds up, creating a large and useful flat-floored cargo area.